blairbilodeau/website-files/content/home/teaching.md

 # Portfolio widget.
-widget = "pages"  # Do not modify this line! active = true  # Activate this widget? true/false weight = 40  # Order that this section will appear.
+widget = "pages"  # Do not modify this line! active = true  # Activate this widget? true/false weight = 35  # Order that this section will appear.

-title = "Projects"
+title = "Teaching"
 subtitle = ""

 [content]
   # Page type to display.
 E.g. project.
-  page_type = "project"
+  page_type = "teaching"

   # Filter toolbar (optional).
   # Add or remove as many filters (`[[content.filter_button]]` instances) as you like.